 As a leading board-certified plastic surgeon in her field, Dr. Elizabeth Harris has been helping women in San Antonio, TX with breast augmentation for over 20 years.
-This breast procedure is meant to increase the size of breasts with implants or the transfer of fat.
+This breast procedure is meant to increase the size of breasts with implants.
 Breast augmentation is often the right procedure for patients that have seen breasts sag due to pregnancy, aging, weight changes, and hormonal fluctuations.

 Breast augmentation alone cannot fully restore the shape of the breasts.
 For those women who would like to increase the size of their breasts as well as restore a firm, more upright position, a breast augmentation in combination with a breast lift can improve body contours and revitalize their appearance.
 This procedure is called breast lift and augmentation surgery.

 Dr. Elizabeth Harris fully customizes every procedure to meet the patient’s individual needs, which is determined in the initial consultation.
 Due to the personalized nature of breast augmentation surgery, pricing will vary.
 Whether or not a breast lift is also needed, is another major factor in pricing.